Open-Finance-Lab/finrl-contest-2024.github.io/index.markdown

 The initial cash is $1 million, which will be allocated equally to each trading day and each stock.

-The performance of the LLM will be assed by the cumulative returns.
+The performance will be assessed by the cumulative returns.

 #### Submission
 Participants need to submit the prompt and their LLM , which should be easily loaded and tested.
 Each team should also submit a 1-2 page report with the [ACM sigconf template](https://www.overleaf.com/latex/templates/acm-conference-proceedings-primary-article-template/wbvnghjbzwpc) through Open Review.
 The title should start with “FinRL Contest 2024 Task II.”